-I went out to dinner with a new friend the other night, a fellow model.
+I went out to dinner with a new friend the other night, someone who is also chasing a big dream.
 He was stressed and a bit distracted.
 We talked about his acting classes and upcoming gigs, commiserating about days spent traveling and the spontaneity that the business requires.
 When’s the next time we’d get an email and would be asking our bookers, “Wait, where are you sending me?”
 Uncertainty is the best and worst part of our job, sometimes becoming a big part of who we are.

 In my mind, I began to cast him in the role of a struggling artist from The East Village in the 60’s.
 He was charming and I saw in him that urge to express himself that I value in so many of my dearest friends.
 I embellished for myself the few things I knew of this person, which I liked.

 My friend exuded confidence, as well as an intense focus on self-expression.
 In this industy we learn to keep a certain cool, never getting too excited over a particular job.
 Something in the darkness of his eyes, however, an undercurrent of anxiety, was obvious to me.
 I’ve been there before, wondering how much further my career can take me.
 There was an unease in his manner, although he maintained a meticulously careless posture.
 It takes a lot of work to look effortless in each instant.